Yuan-Meng/personal_website/content/posts/newgrads.md

 > **(PhD) students applying to machine learning or product data scientist roles at tech companies through university recruiting.**

 ## What's special about university recruiting
-> **July to October is high time to start**: Some may tell you to apply at the beginning of each year (January to March) when companies have more headcounts.
-They are speaking for experienced hires.
-If you aim specifically for new grad roles, ignore that advice and start applying before the Fall!
+> **July to October is high time to start**: Some say companies have more headcounts at the beginning of each year --- that's **just not true for university recruiting**.
+Most new grads get hired in the Fall (August to December), much fewer next Spring.
+Apply early, even if you need to get ready later!

 Every year around **August**, you'll start to see openings with "New Grad", "University Grad", "Masters/PhD Graduate", etc. in job titles.
 Take advantage of them if you're a current student.
 University recruiting is special in several regards:
 1. **Companies don't expect you to start right away.** If you're 3+ months away from graduating, you likely won't be considered for "normal" positions.
 Only to new grad roles can you apply more than half a year before you start.
 (Data points: Recruiters at Waymo and Amex reached out to me in June 2021.
 When I told them I graduate in May 2022, they said they'd only consider those starting soon-ish.)